SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 -----------------

-A property wrapper adds a layer of separation between the code that stores the value of a property and the interface that the property presents to code that interacts with it.
+A property wrapper adds a layer of separation between code that manages how a property is stored and the code that defines a property.
 For example,
 if you have properties that
 provide thread-safety checks
-or store the underlying data in a database, normally you'd have to write that code on every property.
+or store their underlying data in a database, you have to write that code on every property.
-Using a property wrapper lets you write the management code once when you define the wrapper, and then reuse that management code by applying it to multiple properties.
+When you use a property wrapper, you write the management code once when you define the wrapper, and then reuse that management code by applying it to multiple properties.

 To define a property wrapper,
 you make a structure, enumeration, or class that defines a ``wrappedValue`` property.
 In the code below,
-the ``SmallNumber`` structure ensures that the value it wraps always contains a number less than 12.
+the ``LessThanTwelve`` structure ensures that the value it wraps always contains a number less than 12.
 If you ask it to store a larger number, it stores 12 instead.